 Step 2: Consider Recycling or Disposal Options

-For cans that are either half-full or nearing emptiness, you have a few choices:
+For those cans that are nearly empty, or you don’t plan to use again, you have a few options:

 Recycling Options for Usable Paint